RenYang-home/PLVC/README.md

 #### Acknowledgement

-The our discriminator, included in the folder "hific", is built upon [HiFiC](https://hific.github.io/).
+Our discriminator, included in the folder "hific", is built upon [HiFiC](https://hific.github.io/).

 ## Codes